processone/eturnal/README.md

 The eturnal server is configured by editing the `/opt/eturnal/etc/eturnal.yml` file.
 This file uses the (indentation-sensitive!)
 [YAML][8] format.
-A commented [example configuration][9] with sane default settings is shipped with the eturnal server.
-However, for TURN relaying to work, you'll have to specify the [shared authentication][2] `secret`, and probably also the `relay_ipv4_addr` option, which should be set to the server's external IPv4 address.
+A commented [example configuration][9] is shipped with the eturnal server.
+However, for TURN relaying to work, you'll have to specify the [shared authentication][2] `secret` and probably also the `relay_ipv4_addr` option (which should be set to the server's external IPv4 address), and then either remove the `enable_turn: false` lines within the `listen` section or remove the `listen` section altogether.
 As an example, a minimal configuration for offering STUN and TURN services on port 3478 (UDP and TCP) might look like this:

 ```yaml
 eturnal: